The making of a championship team: How Alta capped its magical season with a state title | Sandy Utah News

 Alta Athletic Director Morgan Brown estimates there were 12-15 applicants for the job.
 One moment while interviewing Ohrn stood out to him though.
 They asked him who was a coach Ohrn looked up to and why.

 “There was this 15, 20 seconds pause, then the emotion started to flow with Travis,” Brown said.
-“And I thought, ‘this is about more than just basketball for Travis.
+“And I thought, ‘ah this is about more than just basketball for Travis.
 This is about people.’”

-Ohrn, called “Coach O” by his players, has orchestrated a successful two years as the conductor.
+Ohrn, called “Coach O” by his players, has orchestrated a successful two years as their conductor.
 In the five years prior to his arrival, the Hawks were 50-61.
-In the two seasons with Ohrn: 43-11, a region championship and a state championship.
+In the two seasons with Ohrn: , 43-11, a region championship and a state championship.

 “There were great pieces here, I was walking into a great situation,” Ohrn said.

-His first season included a team with seven seniors that saw them go 19-7, win a region title and fall 55-54 in the quarterfinals as the No. 5-seed to Bonneville.
+His first season included a team with seven seniors that saw them go 19-7, win a region championship and fall 55-54 in the quarterfinals as the No. 5-seed 55-54 to Bonneville.

 In what can sometimes be a transition year, Ohrn hit the ground running with his servant leadership style.